 This is particularly pertinent when talking about spammy links.
 Rather than tarnishing the reputation of an entire website, which can be a difficult hole to climb out of, low-quality links will tend to only affect the page itself.

 “Penguin is now more granular.
 Penguin now devalues spam by adjusting ranking based on spam signals, rather than affecting ranking of the whole site.”

 According to a conversation between Gary Illyes and Barry Schawartz – it seems Google Penguin no longer penalises the site or specific pages but rather devalues the spammy links and thus the rankings are adjusted accordingly.

-For the long-term and sustainable success of a website, both do-follow and no-follow links are essential and help websites to gain organic traffic.
+For the long-term and sustainable success of a website, both do-follow and no-follow links are essential and helpful websites to gain organic traffic.

 Generally, a good balance between these two types of links should be maintained.

-If all links of a websites are do-follow, Google will consider this to be manipulative and label the website as spammy, which will obviously have a negative impact on its ranking.
+If all links to a website are do-follow, Google will consider this to be manipulative and label the website as spammy, which will obviously have a negative impact on its ranking.